particle-iot/docs/src/content/reference/device-os/firmware.md

 - On the Photon 2, pin D10 is in the same position as the Argon/Feather pin D8.

-- On the Photon 2, pin S4 is in the position of A4 on the Argon and other Feather devices.
-It does not support pull-up or pull-down in HIBERNATE sleep mode.
-Use an external pull resistor if this is required.

 - On the Photon 2, when waking from `HIBERNATE` the RTC will be reset and clock time and date will not be valid until the next cloud connection.